DasMaffin/GMod-Quests-Base/README.md

 ### Icons:
 https://steamcommunity.com/sharedfiles/filedetails/?id=3424588083
 ## ConVars
 - quests_startingQuests [num] - The amount of quests available to a player by default.
+1 by default
+- daily_reroll_time [HH:mm] - The time the quests get reset.
+00:00 by default.
 ## ConCommands:
 ### ttt_quest_menu
 Usage: ttt_quest_menu<br />